4 Skills for Publication-Ready Research

 This tutorial walks through a working skills library for the full publication pipeline — from reading papers through submission.
 The skills borrow from Scott Cunningham’s MixtapeTools, Hugo Sant’Anna’s Clo-Author, and my own experience with the academic workflow.
 I’ve adapted them for political science and applied economics.

-The skills_library/ folder accompanying this tutorial has all of it: skills, project configuration, and institutional memory:
+The popescu_claude/ folder accompanying this tutorial has all of it: skills and project configuration:

 ├── README.md ← what's in the folder and how to use it